 - stream A File object or an object that supports the standard read and seek methods similar to a File object.
 Could also be a string representing a path to a PDF file. - strict Determines whether user should be warned of all problems and also causes some correctable problems to be fatal.
 Defaults to False. - password Decrypt PDF file at initialization.
 If the password is None, the file will not be decrypted.
-Defaults to None property pdf_header: str property metadata: Optional[DocumentInformation]
+Defaults to None property viewer_preferences: Optional[pypdf.generic.viewerpref.ViewerPreferences]